YuyaHirano1994/Twitter-Trend-Search/README.md

 # Usage

-Just enter a keyword and press the search button.
+Just enter a keyword and press the search button.<br>
-Note that special characters are not allowed.
+Note that special characters are not allowed.<br>

 # Note